-Sunbed skin cancer risk double that of Mediterranean midday summer sunJanuary 17th, 2013 in Cancer /
+Sunbed skin cancer risk double that of Mediterranean midday summer sunJanuary 17, 2013 in Medicine & Health / Cancer

 (Medical Xpress)—The average skin cancer risk from sunbeds is more than double that of spending the same length of time in the Mediterranean midday summer sun – according to new research from the University of Dundee and published today in the British Journal of Dermatology.